FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 11. The OAuth server confirms their identity.
 12. The OAuth redirects the browser back to TWGTL, which logs the user in.

 That's it.
 The user feels like they are registering and logging into TWGTL directly, but in fact, TWGTL is delegating this all to the OAuth server.
 The user is non-the-wiser so this is why we call this mode *Local login and registration*.

-#### Examples

-Here are a few examples of web applications that use this mode:

-* https://fusionauth.io (click on the Login button in the header)
-* TODO Add more here
+<<IMAGE OR VIDEO HERE MAYBE?>>

 ### Third-party login and registration